based2/KB/network/ip_filter.md

 block from any to 20.117.106.245
 # https://threatfox.abuse.ch/browse/malware/win.dcrat/
 block from any to 20.117.169.244
-# https://red.flag.domains/posts/ 2024-06-18 suivicolis-chronopost[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider) 2024-06-15 assurance-vitale-gestion[.fr] (registrar: KEY-SYSTEMS GmbH) 2024-06-12 xn--complmentaire-en-ligne-f8b[.fr] (registrar: One.com A/S)
+# https://red.flag.domains/posts/ 2024-07-01 renouvellement-souscription[.fr] (registrar: EPAG Domainservices GmbH) espace-assu-en-ligne[.fr] (registrar: One.com A/S) consultez-vos-dossiers[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider) 2024-06-18 suivicolis-chronopost[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider) 2024-06-15 assurance-vitale-gestion[.fr] (registrar: KEY-SYSTEMS GmbH) 2024-06-12 xn--complmentaire-en-ligne-f8b[.fr] (registrar: One.com A/S)
 block from any to 20.117.224.127
 # US https://www.abuseipdb.com/check/
 block from any to 20.118.68.185